Tadge-Analytics/Expense-forecaster-App/README.md

 It was much easier to build on from and simplify my older (frankly, rediculously complex) finance dashboard efforts.

 Key features of this one include:
-The ability to edit the DT table within the app.
+* The ability to edit the DT table within the app.
-The ability to download the DT table down to Excel and then to re-upload when you're ready.
+* The ability to download the DT table down to Excel and then to re-upload when you're ready.

 The Filters are nice, as well.

-I would like to improve the ggplotly tooltips
+I would like to improve:
+* the ggplotly tooltips
-Perhaps add a few more labels at certain milestones... to make it easier to see forecast values
+* Perhaps add a few more labels at certain milestones... to make it easier to see forecast values

-I would also like to add a downloadable pdf 1 pager (that actually is a useful summarisation).
+* I would also like to add a downloadable pdf 1 pager (that actually is a useful summarisation).

 Feel free to reach out to me online.